 Goulash – a classic Hungarian dish.
 Like beef stew but with even more flavor and a kick from the Hungarian paprika.
 Perfect on a cold winter night.

 As I’m sure you can tell, there are a lot of memories to choose from that weekend in Prague – but I’ve decided to tightly hold on to the good ones – the memories of the goulash I had there (for one).
-And here is my attempt to recreate it.
-I strongly suggest you find yourself some Hungarian paprika and do the same.
+And here is my attempt to recreate that goulash.
+I strongly suggest you find yourself some Hungarian paprika and do the same and make this goulash asap.
 O and whatever you do, do not eat at a restaurant that’s right next to a major tourist attraction…especially when the picture menu has no prices… : /

 Recipe Adapted from June Meyer

 Let me know what you think of my goulash recipe in the comments below!